FriesischScott/latex-docker/README.md

 Latex Docker Container
 =====
 This container helps compiling latex sources without the need to install all latex packages on your system.
-It is based on ubuntu:devel (artful) to use TeX Live 2017.
+It is based on ubuntu:rolling to use TeX Live 2019.

 Gitlab CI
 -----